Saturday, 25 November 2017

 How TreeMap works internally ?

-TreeMap is Red-Black tree based NavigableMap implementation.
-In other words, it sorts the TreeMap object keys using Red-Black tree algorithm.
+TreeMap is a Red-Black Tree–based implementation of the NavigableMap interface.
+In other words, it sorts the keys of a TreeMap using the Red-Black Tree algorithm.

-• Every path from root to a null node has same number of black nodes.
+• Every path from the root to a null node must have the same number of black node.

 Red-Black Tree